valkey-io/valkey-go/valkeylimiter/README.md

 Creates a new rate limiter with the specified options:

-- `ClientOption`: Options to connect to Redis.
+- `ClientOption`: Options to connect to Valkey.
-- `KeyPrefix`: Prefix for Redis keys used by this limiter.
+- `KeyPrefix`: Prefix for Valkey keys used by this limiter.
 - `Limit`: Maximum number of allowed requests per window.
 - `Window`: Time window duration for rate limiting.
 Must be greater than 1 millisecond.